onap/vnfrqts-requirements/docs/Chapter8.rst

 R-15671: The VNF **MUST NOT** provide public or unrestricted access to any data without the permission of the data owner.
 All data classification and access controls must be followed.

-R-39342: The VNF **MUST**, if not using the NCSP’s IDAM API, comply with "password changes (includes default passwords)" policy.
+R-39342: The VNF **MUST**, if not using the NCSP's IDAM API, comply with "password changes (includes default passwords)" policy.
 Products will support password aging, syntax and other credential management practices on a configurable basis.

 R-21558: The VNF **SHOULD** use intelligent routing by having knowledge of multiple downstream/upstream endpoints that are exposed to it, to ensure there is no dependency on external services (such as load balancers) to switch to alternate endpoints.